shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 9. In the **Value** field, select the **text box**.
 Select **Add dynamic content** link.

-  >**Note**: If you're unable to see the dynamic content, click on the first link in the text box.
+  >**Note**: If you can't see the dynamic content link, click on the text box first, and the link will appear.

 10. Pipeline expression builder dialog opens.
 Enter **@add(variables('varCounter'),1)**